After China dumps gold, don't count on India to come to the rescue

 This year’s Hindu calendar has fewer auspicious dates for weddings, a traditional time for buying and giving gold.

-The Indian central bank’s inflation targeting efforts have helped bring price rises under control, removing one main reason for Indians to hold gold as a store of value.
+The RBI’s inflation targeting efforts have helped bring price rises under control, removing one main reason for Indians to hold gold as a store of value.
 The rate of inflation has halved to 5.4 percent from double-digits at the end of 2013.

 India spent a record $15.2 billion on gold imports in April-May 2013, with gold bars selling locally for more than $20 an ounce above the global spot price.
 That premium is now just around $1 an ounce.